Getting your file imaged onto the printing plate at the lowest cost

 Images should be linked to your document, not embedded.
 Embedding makes your file size very large.

-All images should be included when sending your project to the printer.
+All linked images should be included when sending your project to the printer.

 The name of your image must be exactly the same as name of image place holder in your file.